LinlinCHEN666/PeatClim/README.md

 This repository contains the code used to build and evaluate **PeatClim v1.0**, a climate-driven machine-learning model for global peatland distribution designed for climate-model applications, especially in paleoclimate settings.

+The repository also includes a selected derived product: the modern HTLTPeatland projection raster (`data_processed/projections/HTLTPeatland_EM01_GBM012_WC5min_EM01_GBM013_WC5min.tif`; see the relevant `jobid` entries in the config files for the corresponding model settings).
+This file is archived for reproducibility and convenience, and can also be regenerated from the provided code and required external inputs.

 The workflow:
 1. prepares modern peatland occurrence data from PEATMAP and Peat-DBase,
-2. defines HT and LT peatland groups,
+2. defines high- and low-temperature peatland groups (HTPeatland, LTPeatland),
 3. prepares climate predictor layers,
-4. trains and projects single and ensemble SDMs with `biomod2`,
+4. trains and projects single and ensemble SDMs with R package `biomod2`,
 5. integrates HT and LT predictions into a unified **HTLTPeatland** probability,
 6. evaluates model performance and propagated uncertainty.

-The repository includes selected derived products, including the peatland training dataset (`data_processed/occurrence/PEATMAP_Peat-DBase_HTLT_5min_annotated.csv`) and the modern HTLTPeatland projection raster (`data_processed/projections/HTLTPeatland_EM01_GBM012_WC5min_EM01_GBM013_WC5min.tif`; see the `jobid` entries in the relevant config files for the corresponding model settings).
-These files are archived for reproducibility and convenience, and can also be regenerated from the provided code and required external inputs.
 ## Citation

 If you use this repository, please cite: